zoeskan/MCB185/PYTHON_REFERENCE.md

 Multi-line comments using triple-quotes are useful in debugging for blocking out large sections of code.
-When using triple-quotes, use double-quote `"` rather than single quote `'` so that you don't interfere with strings (which should be single quoted).
+When using triple-quotes, use double-quote `"` rather than single quote `'` so that you don't interfere with normal strings (which should be single quoted as described above).

-## Print ##
+## print() ##

-In MCB185, we print to stdout only.
-We don't create named files.
-For formatted text, we use f-strings only, and not the printf-style or str.format() constructions found in older Python.
+In MCB185, we use f-strings only, and not the printf-style or str.format() constructions found in older Python.
+If you use the old styles, it's because you copy-pasted from the Internet, which is both not recommended and potentially grounds for plagiarism.

 | Code                        | Output
 |:----------------------------|:-----------------------------------------